 In 2017, rear-end car accidents were the second most prevalent form of two-car collisions.
 A driver who hits the car ahead of him is usually found to be the at-fault driver.
 However, insurance companies can attempt to defend their at-fault insured drivers by arguing the injured party in the car in front “stopped short.”
 This is a defense we at Carpey Law often see employed by insurance companies.
 This is another reason NOT to give the opposing insurance company a statement of any kind following an accident.
 Insurance representatives are trained to protect their insured, and even what may seem like the most innocuous comments can be used to your disadvantage later in your personal injury case.

-Who is at Fault in a Rear-End Collisions?
+Who is at Fault (Liable) in a Rear-End Collision (Hit from Behind)?

 What is important to remember is that under Pennsylvania law, the driver who causes the rear-end collision from behind is typically at fault.
 The rational is that the individual should have been driving at a distance behind other vehicles that is far enough to allow a sufficient amount of time to react and stop before a collision occurs.
 Unfortunately, many insurance companies attempt to bully statements out of drivers that make the hit car appear more at fault and protect their own interests.
 For this reason, never make a statement to another insurance company after you have been in an accident because these statements could be used against you at another time.
 Instead, politely decline to make a statement, and contact your own insurance company or your accident lawyer.

 Even though a rear-end collision in Pennsylvania might seem like a straightforward case to handle from a legal point of view, it is not, given how insurance companies operate.
 Check out the below articles on our website for more information on this common type of car crash.